ercanersoy/D-Flat/README.md

 D-Flat Text User Interface Library

-Copyright (C) 2020 Ercan Ersoy

 This software licensed under CC0 1.0 Universal License.

 This software published as public domain originally.

 ## History

-Al Stevens, was release first version of D-Flat in 1991.
+Al Stevens, released first version of D-Flat in 1991.

-Al Stevens was release D-Flat 2.0 in 1995.
+Al Stevens released D-Flat 2.0 in 1995.

-Alexey Frunze was added some changes in 2017 and 2018.
+Alexey Frunze applied some changes to D-Flat in 2017 and 2018.

+Ercan Ersoy updates D-Flat since 2020.

 ## Thanks